tammet/jsfol/README.md

 In case a formula list contains a JSON object, then

-* If `"name"` is not present, the system may optionally construct a new name.
+* If `"@name"` is not present, the system may optionally construct a new name.

-* If `"role"` is not present, the corresponding value is assumed to be "axiom".
+* If `"@role"` is not present, the corresponding value is assumed to be "axiom".

 The special `"conjecture"` role value in TPTP forces the content to be negated when asking for unsatisfiability of a formula list.